-In grades 9 and 10, students will take the Keystone Exams and score at the Proficient or Advanced level on each end of course Keystone Exam.
-If students do not score Proficient or Advanced on a specific Keystone Exam (after multiple attempts), for students graduating in 2023 and beyond, three alternative pathways exist at UPCS 6-12 for meeting state high school graduation requirements:
+In grades 9 and 10, students will take the Keystone Exams at the end of each Keystone course.
+The goal is to score at the Proficient or Advanced level on each end of course Keystone Exam.
+If students do not score Proficient or Advanced on a specific Keystone Exam (after multiple attempts), for students graduating in 2023 and beyond, alternative pathways exist at UPCS 6-12 for meeting state high school graduation requirements.
+See Appendix G.